ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 rose suite-run -C ~/roses/<suite-id>
 ```

-This launches the _Rose/Cylc_ configuration and opens the _Cylc_ GUI (if you are running on the login node and the GUI doesn't appear, make sure you connected with [X11 forwarding](#x11-forwarding) enabled).
+This launches the _Rose/Cylc_ configuration and opens the _Cylc_ GUI (if you are running on the login node and the GUI doesn't open, make sure you connected with [X11 forwarding](#x11-forwarding) enabled).
 The _Cylc_ GUI allows you to view and control the different tasks in the configuration as they run.
 The _Cylc_ GUI can be safely closed without impacting the model run.
 If you closed the GUI and want to re-open it, run:

 ```
 rose suite-gcontrol --name=<suite-id> &